OPSRP DISABILITY BENEFIT

 (c) The inability of the applicant to perform the duties of his or her last job, in itself, does not satisfy the criterion.

-(6) When there is a dispute among medical experts, more weight will be given to those medical opinions that are both well reasoned and based on complete information.
+(5) When there is a dispute among medical experts, more weight will be given to those medical opinions that are both well-reasoned and based on complete information.

-(7) The Board may deny any application or discontinue any disability benefit if an applicant refuses to submit to an independent medical or vocational examination.
+(6) The Board may deny any application or discontinue any disability benefit if an applicant:

 Stat.
 Auth.: ORS 238A.450